Helperbird/website/src/pages/features/alt-tool-tip-highlighter.md

 ---
 layout: templates/features_two.liquid
-title: Show image & link descriptions on mouse over! - Helperbird
+title: Show image & link descriptions on mouse over!
 description:
   Show image & link descriptions on mouse over with Helperbird on any website or PDF.
 Available on Chrome, Edge, Firefox, iPad, and iPhone as an extension.
 keywords: